onspli/node-cli-skeleton/README.md

 node dist/main.js
 ```

-Install the app locally and execute it:
+Link the app locally and execute it:

 ```sh
 npm link